RED QUEEN: Safeguarding Large Language Models against Concealed Multi-Turn Jailbreaking: Results

+\Cref{fig:baseline_comparison} presents a comparative analysis between the \textsc{Red Queen Attack} and existing jailbreak methods.
+Since DeepInception and ArtPrompt employ the same harmful action set from AdvBench~\citep{zou2023universal}, we constructed five-turn \textsc{Red Queen Attack}\footnote{We use the police scenario for its strong performance.} using this set to ensure a fair comparison.
+In general, the \textsc{Red Queen Attack} maintains a high ASR across all model families, while previous jailbreaks are effective only on specific families.
+For instance, Chiper-based and CoSafe attacks performed well only on Llama3.1-70B.
+Moreover, \textsc{Red Queen Attack} outperformed previous methods on nine out of ten models, with ASR improvements ranging from 2\% to 64\%, highlighting its superior ability to exploit the models' weak Theory-of-Mind capabilities.
+Additionally, concealment-based approaches (e.g., ArtPrompt) and fictional scenario construction methods (e.g., DeepInception) generally outperform multi-turn strategies (e.g., CoSafe and CoU), highlighting the limitations of simplistic multi-turn jailbreak techniques.
+We provide detailed illustration in \Cref{app:sota_comparison}.

 \textbf{Key Factors for \textsc{Red Queen Attack} Success.} The success of \textsc{Red Queen Attack} highlights the vulnerability of current LLMs.
-Being the first work to explore jailbreak in multi-turn scenarios with concealment, to simulate further red teaming and jailbreak research in the multi-turn scenario, we conduct a comprehensive study in this section to analyze the key factor contributing to \textsc{Red Queen Attack} success: 1) Multi-turn Structure \& Concealment, 2) Turn Number and 3) Model Size.
-We conclude our qualitative findings in the following.
+Being the first work to explore jailbreak in multi-turn scenarios with concealment, to simulate further safety research in the multi-turn scenario, we conduct a comprehensive study in this section to analyze the key factor contributing to \textsc{Red Queen Attack} success: 1) Multi-turn Structure \& Concealment, 2) Turn Number and 3) Model Size.